Zuehlke/training-angular2/Exercises/Exercise 3/README.md

 #### 2. Extend the ExpenseService ####

-1. Create a method named `deleteExpense(expense: ExpenseRecord)` that returns an `Observable<Response>`.
+1. Create a method named `deleteExpense(expense: ExpenseRecord)` that returns a `Promise<Response>`.
 Within this method invoke the `delete()` method of the Http service using the URL /api/expenses/{id} to remove the specified expense from the database.

 #### 3: Extend the ExpenseOverview component ####

 1. Implement the `deleteExpense(expense: ExpenseRecord)` method to invoke the `deleteExpense()` method of the `ExpenseService`.
-1. Call the `subscribe()` method to filter the list of expenses to exclude the one you have just deleted.
+1. Await the call using the `await` keyword to filter the list of expenses to exclude the one you have just deleted.

 #### 4: Extend the template ####